Course overview

 Course structure

-See course entry Bachelor of Public Health and Health Promotion (H313) or Bachelor of Commerce (M300).
+- course requirements for both the Bachelor of Public Health and Health Promotion (H313) and Bachelor of Commerce (M300) must be satisfied.

 Level 1 - Trimester 1